 To respond to adverse market, economic, political or other conditions, each Fund may invest 100% of its total assets, without limitation, in high-quality short-term debt securities and money market instruments.
-These short-term debt securities and money market instruments.
-These short-term debt securities and money market instruments.
-Us.
-Government securities and repurchase agreements.
+These short-term debt securities and money market instruments include: shares of money market mutual funds, commercial paper, certificates of deposit, bankers' acceptances, U.S. Government securities and repurchase agreements.
 While a Fund is in a defensive position, the Fund may not achieve its investment objective.
 Furthermore, to the extent that each Fund invests in money market mutual funds for cash positions, there will be some duplication of expenses because the Fund pays its pro-rata portion of such money market funds' advisory fees and operational fees.
 Each Fund may also invest a substantial portion of its assets in such instruments at any time to maintain liquidity or pending selection of investments in accordance with its policies.